 What to Bring to the Exam

-- 2 valid forms of identification with signatures.
-One ID must be a government-issued Photo ID
+- Two valid forms of ID, at least one must be government-issued

 - Confirmation Code